yvelikova/axway-open-docs/content/en/docs/apimgr_admin/api_mgmt_config_ps.md

 {
-    "title": "Configure API Manager settings in Policy Studio", "linkTitle": "Configure API Manager settings in Policy Studio", "date": "2019-09-17",
+    "title": "Configure API Manager settings in Policy Studio", "linkTitle": "Configure settings in Policy Studio",
+    "weight": "2",
+    "date": "2019-09-17",
-    "description": "Policy Studio enables you to configure a range of settings that apply to API Manager and the underlying API Gateway.
-This topic describes how to create a Policy Studio project with API Manager configuration, and how to configure each of the API Manager settings."
+    "description": "Configure settings that apply to API Manager and the underlying API Gateway in Policy Studio."
 }

 Policy Studio enables you to configure a range of settings that apply to API Manager and the underlying API Gateway.
 This topic describes how to create a Policy Studio project with API Manager configuration, and how to configure each of the API Manager settings.